LifeStack-IO/lifestack-io.github.io/_pages/about.md

 ###### Typography

 The [typefaces][6] for this site are open-source and are served from [Google Fonts][7].
 They have been selected to deliver a timeless aesthetic, aid readability, encourage focus & help concentration.
 The page & post titles are set in [Baumans](https://fonts.google.com/specimen/Baumans) (as is the lifestack logo), headings are in [Raleway](https://fonts.google.com/specimen/Raleway) and the body is in [Crimson Text](https://fonts.google.com/specimen/Crimson+Text).
 Text emphasis is provided by __bolds__ and _italics_, with clickable link denoted by small CAPITALISATION (rather than the normal yet inelegant underlining).
+Abbreviations, such as HTML, are set in a lighter-colored bold and will display their meaning if you hover over them.

 ###### Colours

 A simple _three-layer_ scheme is used throughout the site, with deep blacks & greys for the _main content_, lighter greys for background _information_ or_icons_.
 A __bold__ red highlight is used for _links_, _titles_ and the _navigation menu_.
 As above, this simplicity is a deliberate design decision to help focus attention on the __words__ themselves.
+Keyboard shortcuts, such as *ctrl-v*{:.kb-shortcut} are memorably emphasised with a dark background and extra spacing to help them stick in the mind, to hopefully save you time in the future.

 ###### Layout